 If you are concerned about your child in any way, or feel that you are not coping yourself, always seek professional advice.
 A good place to start is your family GP.

-Children react differently
+Children react differently to trauma

 A child’s response to a distressing or frightening experience will depend on a wide range of factors including their age, stage of development and personality, and the impact of the crisis on their parents or significant others.
 Your child may not react in the ways you expect.